Video Game: Deep Labyrinth

 This game contains examples of:

-- Amazing Technicolor Wildlife: In the child storyline, the save spots are all attended by the same talking purple platypus.
+- Amazing Technicolor Wildlife: In the child storyline, the save spots are all attended by the same talking purple platypus, the NP Cs are yellow mice, there's a pink elephant as a boss, and the last boss is a blue, huge fat ant-eater.

 - The Big Bad: In the adult storyline, it turns out to be your own sword, combining this trope with Evil All Along and It Was with You All Along.
-The entire labyrinth itself is also revealed to be part of the sword, making them both the same Eldritch Abomination/Eldritch Location, and making this a particularly Troperiffic Big Bad.
+The entire labyrinth itself is also revealed to be part of the sword, making them both the same Eldritch Abomination/Eldritch Location, it appears as a sword because that's the thing you wanted the most at that moment, and then offers you anything you want as long you stay in the labyrinth, and making this a particularly Troperiffic Big Bad.

 - But Thou Must: The fight with the White Dragon in the adult story: he says he will kill you if you don't help the girl in the crystal, which you were going to do anyways thanks to Character Development.